Ground Loops in Vibration Testing Systems

 Back to: System Noise and Ground Loops

-As discussed in the previous lesson, an electronic ground can be a reference to 0 volts.
-This 0V reference is used as the base for other voltages generated in a testing system.
+As the previous lesson mentioned, an electronic ground can be a reference to 0 volts (0V).
+This 0V reference is used as the base measurement for other voltages generated in the testing system.
 It is the primary reference point and must be appropriately maintained.

 Understanding Ground Loops

-A ground loop occurs when multiple components that have an earth ground to a building’s electrical power supply circuit are connected to each other with a cable that carries a 0V ground connection.
-This connection creates multiple paths to ground through multiple system components.
+A ground loop occurs when multiple devices with an earth ground to a building’s electrical power supply circuit are connected via a cable that carries a 0V ground connection.
+This connection creates multiple paths to ground through multiple devices.

-A 0V reference affected by ground loops is no longer exactly 0V, as an additional voltage is now present.
-This change can cause errors with the measurements that the testing system uses.
+A 0V reference affected by a ground loop is no longer exactly 0V, as an additional voltage is now present.
+This change can cause errors with the system’s measurements.

-Vibration control systems have a complete ground connection through a set of interconnecting cables going from:
+Vibration testing systems have a complete ground connection through a set of interconnecting cables going from:

 - The controller output to the amplifier